rp42dev/uniqrete.ie/README.md

     - Prominently display the company's address, phone number, email
   - Social Media:
     - Include links to the company's social media profiles
-  - Map:
-    - Location information or map to help find the company easily

 * Products Page
   - Products Gallery:
     - Display the company's products and services in a gallery